Medically reviewed by Susan Vachon, PA-C on February 4, 2022

 3. You’re Having Trouble Sleeping and You Have No Energy

-However, when you finally do get the chance to sleep and you’re unable to, it may be because you have postpartum depression.
+However, when you finally do get the chance to sleep, sometimes you may struggle to do so.
 Unfortunately, it appears the relationship between sleep and postpartum depression is bidirectional, meaning that they can be causes of each other.

 Postpartum changes in your hormone levels can disrupt your sleep schedule, making it harder to nod off when you finally have the chance to relax.
 However, when you don’t get enough sleep over a long period of time, this can lower the levels of serotonin in the brain.
-As we previously mentioned, serotonin is a neurotransmitter that helps you feel happy and regulates your mood.
+Serotonin is a neurotransmitter that helps you feel happy and regulates your mood.
 Without enough serotonin, you’ll start to feel down and have even more trouble sleeping.

 Overall, this can be a tricky symptom to notice, especially if you’re up all night caring for your child.
 But it’s important to keep an eye out for it because getting enough sleep is crucial for your overall well-being.